 Neem oil can vary in colour; from a golden yellow to reddish brown to even a greenish brown or a bright red.
 Be fairly warned – it does have quite a strong odour that is quite nutty or woody.
 I actually find it smells like a damp forest floor (well, what I imagine a damp forest floor would smell like)

 And it is has a rather bitter taste, also, so if using for facial treatments, don’t get it in your mouth – it does taste YUK.

 But the fantastic thing about Neem oil, is that some of it’s properties are: antiseptic, antifungal, antipyretic and antihistamine

 Traditional Ayurvedic uses of neem include the treatment of acne, fever, leprosy, malaria and tuberculosis.
-Also, various folk remedies for neem include use as an antiseptic, diuretic, emmenagogue, contraceptive, parisiticide and insecticide.
-It has been used topically, orally and vaginally in traditional applciations
+Also, various folk remedies for neem include use as an antiseptic, diuretic, emmenagogue, contraceptive, parasiticide and insecticide.
+It has been used topically, orally and vaginally in traditional applications